-Insurance firms provide a scheme under which a defendant may share its risk of receiving a monetary judgment from the court derivative lawsuit.
+Insurance firms provide a scheme under which a defendant may share its risk of receiving a monetary judgment from the court subject to the relevant regulations.
+For instance, it is common for directors to insure themselves against the risk of shareholders' derivative lawsuits.